 3. Contact the Secretary of State Office

-To obtain a notarized translation apostille, follow these steps when contacting the Secretary of State Office:
+To obtain a notarized translation apostille, follow these steps when contacting the state’s office (Secretary of State’s office), which is the designated authority for issuing apostilles for documents within its jurisdiction:

-- Research: Determine the specific requirements and processes of the Secretary of State Office for your state.
+- Research: Determine the specific requirements and processes of the Secretary of State’s office for your state.

 - Prepare Documents: Gather the necessary documents, including the original document, certified translation, notarization certificate, and any additional requirements specified by the office.

-- Contact the Secretary of State Office: Following their guidelines, submit the documents to the Secretary of State Office either in person or by mail.
+- Contact the Secretary of State’s office: Following their guidelines, submit the documents to the state’s office either in person or by mail.

 - Payment: Pay the required fees for the apostille service, which vary depending on the state.